syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 ## Performing OCR for large PDF documents

-To optimize the memory to perform OCR for large PDF documents by enabling the ``isMemoryOptimized`` property in [PerformOCR](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRProcessor.html#Syncfusion_OCRProcessor_OCRProcessor_PerformOCR_Syncfusion_Pdf_Parsing_PdfLoadedDocument_System_String_System_Boolean_) method of [OCRProcessor](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRProcessor.html) class.
+To optimize memory to performing OCR on large PDF documents, enable the ``isMemoryOptimized`` property in [PerformOCR](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRProcessor.html#Syncfusion_OCRProcessor_OCRProcessor_PerformOCR_Syncfusion_Pdf_Parsing_PdfLoadedDocument_System_String_System_Boolean_) method of [OCRProcessor](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRProcessor.html) class.
 Optimization will be effective only with Multithreading environment or PDF document with more images.
-Refer the following code examples for more details.
+For more details, refer to the following code examples.

-N> Optimization of memory to perform OCR for large PDF documents is not supported in ASP.NET Core platform.
+N> Memory optimization for performing OCR on large PDF documents is not supported in ASP.NET Core platform.

 {% tabs %}